c00/buttercup/readme.md

 - Sync multiple devices
 - Client-side encryption (like, actually private)
-- Works with any s3-compatible cloud provider
+- Works with any s3-compatible cloud provider (in theory)

 # Installation